okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rest/index.md

 > **Note:** Alternatively, you can fork a collection from the [Okta Public API Collections](https://www.postman.com/okta-eng/workspace/okta-public-api-collections/overview).

-To import a collection from the Okta [Postman Collections](https://developer.okta.com/docs/reference/postman-collections/) reference page:
+To import a collection from the Okta [Postman Collections](https://developer.okta.com/docs/reference/postman-collections/) reference page, complete the following steps:

 1. Click **Run in Postman** next to the collection you want.